mehulagg/gitlab/doc/administration/auth/cognito.md

    ```

 1. Save the configuration file.
-1. [Reconfigure][] or [restart GitLab][] for the changes to take effect if you
+1. Save the file and [reconfigure] GitLab for the changes to take effect.
-   installed GitLab via Omnibus or from source respectively.

 Your sign-in page should now display a Cognito button below the regular sign-in form.
 To begin the authentication process, click the icon, and AWS Cognito will ask the user to sign in and authorize the GitLab application.
 If successful, the user will be redirected back to GitLab, and signed in.

-[reconfigure]: ../administration/restart_gitlab.md#omnibus-gitlab-reconfigure
+[reconfigure]: ../restart_gitlab.md#omnibus-gitlab-reconfigure
-[restart GitLab]: ../administration/restart_gitlab.md#installations-from-source
+[restart]: ../restart_gitlab.md#installations-from-source